Vixci/BoostSudoku/README.md

 It reads 2 types of inputs:
 1. A DIMACS file containing 1 SUDOKU, with both rules and puzzle This is simply a generic SAT solver with input in DIMACS.
 Example:

         python -S2 SAT.py input/sudokus/sudoku0.txt

 2. A file containing an arbitrary number of same-size SUDOKU puzzles, each on one line, where each character is either a digit (initial position) or a dot (empty).
 The size of the sudoku is inferred from the number of chars ``n`` in the first line and rules are fetched from ``input/sudoku-rules-<n>x<n>.txt``
 To allow this batch mode, add the argument ``-a`` (``--all``).
+Example:

         python -S3 SAT.py input/sudokus/4x4.txt

 It outputs the truth assignment as the list of symbols that are positive.
+If there is no solution, it outputs False.
+If any assignment works the result is empty.
 If option 2 is used, all outputs are in the same file on separate lines.

 A separate script to generate standalone rules + puzzle DIMACS SUDOKU files from the dot-file input.
 You can generate as many separate files as specified by the argument ``-n``